-ODP or its Designee Frequency of Verification:

-and more frequently when deemed necessary by ODP. ly depending on which monitoring cycle they are
+At least once during a 3-year monitoring cycle and more frequently when deemed necessary by ODP.
+New providers may be qualified more frequently depending on which monitoring cycle they are assigned to.

-Appendix C: Participant Services

-C-1/C-3: Service Specification on
+).

-pecified in statute.
-Service Title: uests the authority to provide the following additional service not
+he authority to provide the following additional service not

-Supported Living CBS Taxonomy:

-Tebs Taxonomy.

-Category 1: Sub-Category 1:
+Sub-Category 1:

-02 Round-the-Clock Services 02031 in-home residential habilitation
+02031 in-home residential habilitation

-Category 2: Sub-Category 2:
+Sub-Category 2:

-Category 3: Sub-Category 3:
+Sub-Category 3:

-ervice Definition (Scope):

-Category 4: Sub-Category 4:
+Sub-Category 4: